 Defendants’ utter disregard of prudence was such that it is shocking to any fair-minded person.

 As a proximate result of their grossly negligent conduct, the Defendants have caused the Plaintiff to incur excessive costs related to responding to the opioid crisis.
-These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Rockbridge County’s limited and diverted resources as set forth more fully above.
+These costs include but are not limited to, the costs of healthcare, emergency medical services, social services, prevention, treatment, intervention, law enforcement, lost tax revenues, direct spending on opioids and opioid antagonists, and lost communal benefits of Halifax County’s limited and diverted resources as set forth more fully above.

-COUNT X
+COUNT XI

 WILLFUL AND WANTON NEGLIGENCE

 (Against All Defendants)